DmytroY/cs50-C/README.md

 ### speller-hashtable
 folder contains program that spell-checks a file using hashed dictionary.
-Usage: *./speller dictionaryfile textfile*
+Usage: *./speller dictionaryfile textfile*.

-*large.dic* will be used as dictionary file by default *lalaland.txt* can be used as text file example
+*large.dic* can be used as dictionary file by default.
+*lalaland.txt* can be used as text file example